GloBoiVic/Odin-Admin-Dashboard/README.md

 To improve this project, I would like to:

 - Add my project screenshots to the page
-- Make dashboard fully responsive by adding media queries.
+- Make dashboard fully responsive by adding media queries
+- Figure out measurement units to remove vertical scrollbar

 ## :bust_in_silhouette: Contact